-ITBC and Destination B.C. have developed guiding principles to shape their ongoing partnership.
-These principles are rooted in a shared commitment to respecting Indigenous peoples, cultures, and lands, and they align with the Declaration on the Rights of Indigenous Peoples Act (DRIPA).
-Together, these organizations are working to build a sustainable, authentic Indigenous cultural tourism industry.
-The impact of this collaboration is reflected in a more inclusive tourism sector that prioritizes Indigenous participation and benefits Indigenous communities.
+ITBC and Destination BC have developed guiding principles to shape their ongoing partnership.
+These principles are rooted in a shared commitment to respecting Indigenous Peoples, cultures, and lands, and they align with the Declaration on the Rights of Indigenous Peoples Act (DRIPA).
+Together, we are working to develop a sustainable and authentic Indigenous cultural tourism industry.
+The impact of this collaboration is reflected in a more inclusive and beneficial tourism sector that prioritizes the participation of First Nations and Indigenous communities.

 The Invest in Iconics Strategy

-In partnership with Destination B.C., ITBC co-developed the Invest in Iconics Strategy, which aims to increase tourism revenue in British Columbia by showcasing the province’s iconic destinations.
-Indigenous tourism is deeply embedded in this strategy, ensuring Indigenous cultures and histories are front and center in destination development.
+In partnership with Destination BC, ITBC co-developed the Invest in Iconics Strategy, which aims to increase tourism revenue in British Columbia by showcasing the province’s iconic destinations.
+Indigenous tourism is deeply embedded in this strategy, ensuring that Indigenous cultures and histories are at the forefront in destination development.
 This initiative helps differentiate B.C. on the world stage and honours Indigenous traditions, customs, and values.
-The strategy promotes year-round tourism and balances market readiness with community capacity, contributing to long-term, sustainable growth in Indigenous tourism.
+The strategy promotes year-round tourism, striking a balance between market readiness and community capacity, and contributes to long-term, sustainable growth in Indigenous tourism.

 The Indigenous Tourism Accord with the Province of B.C.

-The Indigenous Tourism Accord, signed between ITBC and the Province of B.C., is a landmark agreement to promote Indigenous tourism and increase economic opportunities for Indigenous people.
-The Accord outlines objectives such as increasing Indigenous participation in tourism, revitalizing Indigenous cultures, and fostering collaboration between Indigenous and non-Indigenous tourism operators.
-This partnership directly impacts improving economic conditions and cultural preservation across B.C.’s Indigenous communities.
+The Indigenous Tourism Accord, signed between the ITBC and the Province of British Columbia, is a landmark agreement that promotes Indigenous tourism and increases economic opportunities for Indigenous Peoples.
+The Accord outlines objectives, including increasing Indigenous participation in tourism, revitalizing Indigenous cultures, and fostering collaboration between Indigenous and non-Indigenous tourism operators.
+This partnership has a direct impact on improving economic conditions and preserving cultural heritage across B.C.’s First Nations and Indigenous communities.